calipho-sib/sparql-playground/README.md

 It is beeing developed at the <a target="_blank" href="https://www.isb-sib.ch/">SIB Swiss Institute of Bioinformatics</a>.

+See the <a href="assets/poster-sparql.png" target="_blank"> poster</a> to have a quick overview of the tool.

-You can see a live demo here: http://sparql-playground.isb-sib.ch/
+Or see a live demo directly here: http://sparql-playground.isb-sib.ch/

 You can also see a live version of nextprot samples here: http://sparql-playground.nextprot.org/